More In This Category

 It is possible to administer an estate outside of court, but this requires having a proper plan in place.
 Therefore, the additional fees associated with probate come from the process of going through the court system.

 Niles, IL estates & probate attorney Dana Zivkovich shares how estate planning can minimize probate expenses.
-Probate refers to a division of the court where a judge oversees the administration of a deceased person’s estate.
-When an individual passes away, there may be a need to go through the court to manage the distribution of the estate.
-The costs of probate include filing fees, time spent before the judge, and the preparation of necessary petitions.
+She points out that probate refers to the division of the court where a judge oversees the administration of a deceased individual’s estate.
+When a person passes away, it may be necessary to involve the court to manage the distribution of assets.
+Probate costs typically include filing fees, time spent before the judge, and the preparation of required petitions.